The Importance of Designing an Effective Operating Model

 Who should be involved in designing an operating model?

-Executives, department heads, HR, IT, and operational leaders—design must be cross-functional to ensure enterprise alignment.
+Executives, department heads, HR, IT, and operational leaders—all perspectives are necessary for cross-functional design to ensure enterprise alignment.

 How long does it take to implement a new operating model?

-Depending on complexity, anywhere from 3 to 18 months.
-Agile, phased implementation is typically more effective.
+Depending on complexity, implementation can take anywhere from 3 to 18 months.
+Agile, phased approaches typically yield the best results.

 How does technology influence the operating model?

-Technology isn’t just an enabler—it shapes workflows, decision-making, and customer interaction.
-From cloud platforms to AI, your tech stack must underpin your operating model.
+Technology isn’t merely an enabler; it shapes workflows, decision-making, and customer interactions.
+From cloud platforms to AI, your tech stack must support your operating model.

 Closing Thoughts

-To design an operating model is to architect success.
-It demands clarity, collaboration, and courage.
-Whether you're scaling a start-up or transforming a global enterprise, your operating model is the engine that turns strategy into reality.
+Designing an operating model is about crafting success.
+It requires clarity, collaboration, and courage.
+Whether you're scaling a start-up or transforming a global enterprise, your operating model serves as the engine that turns strategy into reality.

 I've led operating model transformations across multinationals, private equity-backed firms, and start-ups.
-In every case, success wasn't about frameworks—it was about execution, adaptation, and people.
+In every case, success hinged not solely on frameworks but on execution, adaptation, and the humans behind the processes.
 And that's what I help deliver.

 Richard Keenlyside is the Global CIO for the LoneStar Group and a former IT Director for J Sainsbury’s PLC.